-The CIM Parties will be entitled to registration rights, subject to certain limitations, with respect to the PMC Commercial securities they receive in the Merger pursuant to the Registration Rights and Lockup Agreement to be entered into in connection with the consummation of the Merger.
-The CIM Parties will be entitled to require PMC Commercial, on up to eight occasions, to register under the Securities Act the PMC Commercial Common Shares they receive in the Merger and the PMC Commercial Common Shares issuable upon conversion of the PMC Commercial Preferred Shares they receive in the Merger.
+Urban II will be entitled to registration rights, subject to certain limitations, with respect to the PMC Commercial securities it receives in the Merger pursuant to the Registration Rights and Lockup Agreement to be entered into in connection with the consummation of the Merger.
+Urban II will be entitled to require PMC Commercial, on up to eight occasions, to register under the Securities Act the PMC Commercial Common Shares it receives in the Merger and the PMC Commercial Common Shares issuable upon conversion of the PMC Commercial Preferred Shares it receives in the Merger.

-In accordance with lockup provisions included in the Registration Rights and Lockup Agreement, the CIM Parties will not be permitted to engage in public sales of the PMC Commercial Common Shares they receive in the Merger (and the PMC Commercial Common Shares issuable upon conversion of the PMC Commercial Preferred Shares they receive in the Merger) until after the 12-month anniversary of the consummation of the Merger without restriction, provided that these restrictions do not apply with respect to 40 million PMC Commercial Common Shares six months following the Merger with the prior approval of a majority of the independent Trust Managers.
+In accordance with lockup provisions included in the Registration Rights and Lockup Agreement, Urban II will not be permitted to engage in public sales of the PMC Commercial Common Shares it receives in the Merger (and the PMC Commercial Common Shares issuable upon conversion of the PMC Commercial Preferred Shares it receives in the Merger) until after the 12-month anniversary of the consummation of the Merger without restriction, provided that these restrictions do not apply with respect to 40 million PMC Commercial Common Shares six months following the Merger with the prior approval of a majority of the independent Trust Managers.
 There shall be no lockup restrictions applied to private sales or transfer of such shares.